 In the forecast validation, RCCs review former forecast results in the preparation of the upcoming forecast of day D. Therefore, they compare the market values of CZC calculated from forecasted bidding curves taking into account CZC allocation limitations for BC with the actual market values of CZC as output from SDAC.
 The difference is the forecast error.
 It provides indications of (1) the forecast accuracy and (2) if forecasts in the past were based on a systematic bias.
 The forecast validation process could be run on a day-by-day basis up to (at most) monthly depending on the frequency of forecasting.
 Process step 4 shows the consequences of positive forecast errors.

 In addition to providing the forecast error, RCCs can provide non-binding recommendations for improvement of the forecast process.
-The Application TSOs of a BC-platform decide on the implementations of these recommendations.
+The Application TSOs of a BC platform decide on the implementations of these recommendations.